happyandslow/happyandslow.github.io/_posts/2025-04-25-incremental.md

 <!-- # LLM as Incremental Data Processing Operator -->
 **Disclaimer: All opinions my own (not related to the company/team I work for).
 I know a tiny bit about data streaming systems and I only pretend to know LLMs.**

-Most data-intensive (long context or long generation) LLM tasks can be seen as a UDF operator that consumes one or two event streams that look like the following:
+Most data-intensive (long context or long generation) LLM tasks can be seen as a data processing operator that consumes one or two event streams that look like the following:

 ```sql
 -- Continuous "query" defining the behavior of an LLM-based chatbot